 VISUAL ARTS AND MUSEUMS

-• The development of the art museum, from its origins in collecting practices to its modern incarnation as an institution designed to serve a multiplicity of institutional and audience needs
+- The historical development of the museum, from its origins in collecting practices to its modern incarnation as an institution

-• The development and care of a collection including preliminary research, acquisition, cataloging, and conservation.
+- The development and care of a collection, including acquisition, cataloging, and conservation

-• The governance of the institution, including administration, finance, project management, and ethics
+- The governance of the institution, including project management, finance, and administration

 Through the study of these topics, the student should be familiar with the following concepts: